CheVeraId/domainauth-spec/draft-narea-domainauth.md

 This section pertains specifically to the hash functions used within digital signatures themselves (e.g., X.509 certificates, CMS SignedData structures), distinct from their use in key identification.

-For ease of adoption and interoperability reasons, this specification only REQUIRES support for SHA2 hash functions ({{RFC6234}}) in digital signatures, with the exception of SHA-224 which MUST NOT be supported.
+For ease of adoption and interoperability reasons, implementations MUST support SHA-256, SHA-384, and SHA-512 as defined in {{NIST.FIPS.180-4}}.

 The DomainAuth Key Digest Type Registry, as defined in {{domainauth-key-digest-type-registry}}, separately governs the use of hash functions for key identification.